apache/flink/docs/dev/batch/index.md

       <td><strong>ReduceGroup</strong></td>
       <td>
         <p>Combines a group of elements into one or more elements.
 ReduceGroup may be applied on a
-        full data set, or on a grouped data set.</p>
+        full data set or on a grouped data set.</p>
 {% highlight java %}
 data.reduceGroup(new GroupReduceFunction<Integer, Integer> {
   public void reduce(Iterable<Integer> values, Collector<Integer> out) {